Mexico’s COFEPRIS

 The Federal Commission for Protection again health risks (COFEPRIS) is the main body in charge of Nutraceutical regulation in Mexico.

-Dietary Supplement Definition:
+Food Supplement Definition:

 Article 215 of the General Health Act defines dietary supplements as herbal products, plant extracts, traditional foods, dehydrated or concentrated fruit added or not, vitamins or minerals that may arise in a pharmaceutical form and intended use is to increase total dietary intake, supplement it or replace some component of one’s diet.

 A marketing authorization issued by the Federal Commission for Protection against Sanitary Risk (COFEPRIS) is required to sell herbal, homeopathic and vitamin medicines manufactured in other jurisdictions.
 A recordal (clave alfanumérica), a type of approval, with COFEPRIS is required to sell herbal remedies.
-Selling medicines without a marketing authorization can be prosecuted as a criminal offence.
-Global Regulatory Partners, Inc. (GRP), team of experts in Mexico who can help Nutraceutical and food supplements companies in Mexico during their products’ development.

 Supplements does not require license (registration in Cofepris), however, they need to be notified to COFEPRIS known as a “consultation of product classification” It is a free procedure, through which the health authority, based on the formulation and labeling of the products, corroborates whether or not they comply with the legal framework of food supplements and, in case of refusal, indicates the corresponding regulatory figure.